-7 Natural Ways to Keep Bees and Ants Away From Hummingbird Feeders
+7 Natural Ways to Keep Bees and Wasps Away From Hummingbird Feeders

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

+One way to keep bees and wasps away is with saucer hummingbird feeders.
 With their long tongues, hummingbirds can reach the nectar in saucer feeders—but insects can’t.
-Plus, while hummingbirds prefer the color red, bees are attracted to yellow.
+Plus, while hummingbirds prefer the color red, bees are more attracted to yellow.
 Here’s the recipe to make your own hummingbird sugar water.
 Replace the sugar water every few days.

 Ant moats are typically about 3 inches wide and 1 to 2 inches deep.
 Hang them above hummingbird sugar water feeders.
 Because ants can’t swim, water is an effective deterrent.
 You can also buy hummingbird feeders with built-in ant moats.
 Keep the moats clean and filled with water.